qedus/qedus.github.io/_posts/2019-02-27-how-i-would-improve-the-bittrex-api.md

 The [Bittrex API](https://bittrex.github.io/api/v1-1) is not bad at all however there are a few things that I would do different with the benefit of having used it extensively in order to make the developer/user experience better.
 The issues I have come accross are vagule in order of annoyance with the most annoying feature at the top.

 ### Don't use SignalR for pushing data to clients
-**Issue:** It isn't that well known and there aren't enough robust clients for it.
+**Issue:** SignalR isn't that well supported outside Microsoft centric environments and there aren't enough robust clients for it in a variety of languages.

 **Solution:** Use WebSockets instead with a standardised JSON specification such as the [JSON:API Specification](https://jsonapi.org/format/#document-jsonapi-object).
 Or better yet use WebSockets with Google Protobuf or similar to cut down on bandwidth, have strongly described endpoint types and allow code autogeneration.

-### Define your SignalR JSON objects
+### Define your JSON objects that are pushed to the client
 **Issue:** The JSON response from SignalR can't easily take advantage of statically typed languages because you never know what the shape of the returned object will be.
 For example any sort of object can be received from the SignalR endpoint.
 Below are two examples of objects that can be received from the SignalR stream:
 ```javascript